 The Group's objective in respect of the capital structure is to optimise the capital structure in order to secure that SinterCast is able to continue to conduct its operations so that it can generate a return for shareholders and value for other stakeholders and in order to maintain an optimal capital structure so that the cost of capital can be reduced.
 To manage the capital structure, the Group must seek approval from the shareholders to issue new shares, buy-back shares or distribute dividends.
 The capital structure is regularly monitored and the Board is updated of the current capital structure and provided with proposals to be decided upon.
-The Group equity on 31 December 2020 amounted to SEK 108.8 million (SEK 111.7 million).
-The equity of SinterCast AB amounted to SEK 100.7 million (SEK 103.4 million).
+The Group equity on the balance sheet day amounted to SEK 113.8 million (SEK 108.8 million).
+The equity of SinterCast AB amounted to SEK 102.9 million (SEK 100.7 million).
 The foreign subsidiaries have been financed by internal loans and equity.